START - Student Testing, Advising, Registration and Transition

 - Student Testing (ST) runs from October-January

-- Advisement, Registration, and Transition Sessions (ART) are held November-January
+- Advising, Registration, and Transition Sessions (ART) are held November-January

 For accepted students who plan to begin in the Summer: